Careers information for prospective students

 The vocational bias of many of the courses, the industrial links, the integrated periods of industrial training and the calibre of the students all contribute towards this.

 Each year we survey our graduates to find out what they do in their first year after leaving the University.
-You can see this information online for first degree graduates and for doctoral graduates, or pick up a leaflet at an Undergraduate Open Day or a Postgraduate Open Day.
+You can see this information online for first degree graduates and for doctoral graduates, or pick up a leaflet at an open day.

 You might want to view: